-Arvind Subramanian is nonresident senior fellow at the Peterson Institute for International Economics and a visiting lecturer in public policy at Harvard University's Kennedy School of Government.
+Arvind Subramanian, nonresident senior fellow at the Peterson Institute for International Economics, is a professor at Ashoka University and director of the Ashoka Center for Economic Policy (ACEP).
 He rejoined the Institute in August 2018, following his service as the chief economic advisor to the government of India since October 2014.
 He joined PIIE in 2007 and later in 2013 was designated as the Dennis Weatherstone Senior Fellow at the Institute.
 He has also served as senior fellow at the Center for Global Development.

 As chief economic adviser, Subramanian oversaw the publication of the annual Economic Survey of India, which became a widely read document on Indian economic policy and development and elevated the public discourse on economics.
 Among the major proposals carried out during his tenure were increases in public investment, a uniform goods and services tax (GST), attempts to tackle the Twin Balance Sheet challenge by enacting a bankruptcy code, creating the financial and digital platform for connectivity (the so-called JAM trinity), and codifying the flexible inflation targeting regime.